 Enter Central Park across the street from the Natural History Museum.
 Head for the Swedish Cottage and stay out of the Ramble, a thicket of woods.
 I’ve had to use my phone’s compass to navigate out.

-Continue to Shakespeare’s Garden and tour Belvedere Castle (donations accepted) to grab a NYC skyline photo from the top.
+Continue to Shakespeare’s Garden and tour Belvedere Castle (donations accepted) to grab a photo of the NYC skyline from the top.

 Then head south to Conservatory Water and rent a wind-powered sailboat ($11 for 30 minutes).

 If the kids want to paddle a boat, head to Loeb’s Boathouse to rent one.
 Then grab an ice cream cone at the Loeb Boathouse Cafe Express.

 Then stop by the Hans Christian Anderson Statue and the Alice in Wonderland Statue.

 Up next, walk to the Bethesda Terrance, Fountain and Arcade.
 If the kids need a pretzel, find one at Bethesda.

 Next walk south along The Mall, a wide tree-shaded sidewalk.
 Then head to the 1908 Carousel, open April through October from 10 a.m. to 6 p.m.
 Admission is $3 per person, cash only.